SalviaSage/Keyboard-Layouts/readme.txt

 For example, Russian, Belarusian, and Ukrainian are all written with the Cyrillic alphabet.
 I do not make separate programs for each.
-I make one computer program that types Cyrillic without any missing letters for a given geographical area.
+I make one computer program that types that alphabet without any missing letters for a given geographical area.
 Of course, it does not cover all the letters and letter variants used in other Cyrillic alphabets, for example, Serbian and Macedonian.
 To address this issue, I either have to develop another program which will cover the needs of that particular language or create IMEs (Input Method Editors).
 Input Method Editors are the only viable method for writing systems where there are too many characters that can not fit on a 104-key keyboard.

-I do not make only keyboard layout programs, but also other programs that work in tandem with these programs to give the typist the best typing experience.
+I do not only make keyboard layout programs, but also other programs that work in tandem with these programs to give typists the best typing experience.

 Below is a keyboard typing guide and a hotkey guide for the Windows 10 21H1 version.
 I can not guarantee its correctness in versions below 21H1.
 It may have been changed.